Helping Your Teen with Acne – 8 First Steps

 - Picking is the pits.
 Picking, popping, and squeezing will cause damage that makes even minor acne look awful.
 The red and dark marks left behind after this trauma to the skin can last for months.
 Let your teens know that if they stop picking at their skin, they’ll look better within a few months!

 - Treatment requires patience.
-It will improve with treatment, but slowly.
-I often warn teens to not expect any change for months – even when they’re diligently using their medicine every day.
+Acne will improve with treatment, but slowly.
+I often warn teens to not expect any change for months – even when they’re diligently using their medication every day.

 - There are many treatment options.
-From creams and gels to antibiotics and hormones, we have medicines that will help teens look and feel their best.
-After starting one medicine, check back with your pediatrician with a video visit in 2 to 3 months to see if a change should be made.
-Or, if a medicine that previously worked doesn’t seem to anymore, please let us know.
+From creams and gels to antibiotics and hormones, we have medications that will help teens look and feel their best.
+After starting one medication, check back with your pediatrician with a video visit in 2 to 3 months to see if a change should be made.
+Or, if something that previously worked doesn’t seem to anymore, please let us know.

 To understand more about what causes acne and how to treat it, see Acne in Teens on My Doctor Online.